 Order Status: 800.356.2049 ext 4600

-USR4009 9 Port Line Director Pro is also available, contact Sales Directly
+USR4009 9 Port Line Director Pro is also available for $550, contact Sales Directly

 The CDP line management system allows sharing of a single telephone line with up to nine telephony devices, eliminating costly phone lines and saving up to $400/month per site.
 Businesses with multiple remote sites can realize a significant ROI in 3 months or less.
 Protect access to your information systems with reliable, secure, and redundant communication paths.